TolikPylypchuk/SharpHook/docs/articles/logging.md

 You can get an instance of `LogSource` by using the static `Register` method.

+> [!IMPORTANT]
-**Important**: Always use one instance of `LogSource` at a time in the entire application since they all must use the same static method to set the log callback for libuiohook, so there may only be one callback at a time.
+> Always use one instance of `LogSource` at a time in the entire application since they all must use
+> the same static method to set the log callback for libuiohook, so there may only be one callback at a time.

 The `MessageLogged` event contains event args of type `LogEventArgs` which contains just one property of type `LogEntry`.
 This class contains the actual log message.